-- Take note of your van size and the size of the air conditioner that it can conveniently allow.
+- Know your van size and the size of the air conditioner that it can conveniently allow.

 - Take note of an air conditioner’s power consumption.

-- Take note of the accessories that come with it.
+- Check the accessories that come with it.

 - Take note of the needs for installation.